CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

     - **Open Source**: SET is freely available, and its code can be inspected & modified by users, contributing to transparency & trust.

   + ***Cons***:
-    - **Legal & Ethical Concerns**: Using SET for malicious purposes is unethical, and unauthorized use can result in criminal charges.
+    - **Legal & Ethical Concerns**: Using SET for malicious purposes is unethical, unauthorized use can result in criminal charges.
-    - **Risk of Data Misuse**: Harvested data can be used for malicious activities, posing data risk.
+    - **Risk of Data Misuse**: Harvested data can be used for further malicious activities.
-    - **Bugs**: Often requires application relaunch for the toolkit to properly function.
+    - **Bugs**: Often froze or got stuck on processes, requiring application relaunch for the toolkit to properly function.
-    - **Prior Knowledge Needed**: Good understanding of social engineering, networking, & cybersecurity principles are required in order to use this application effectively.
+    - **Prior Knowledge Needed**: A good understanding of social engineering, networking, & cybersecurity principles are necessary in order to use this application effectively.
     - **Platform Specific**: Primarily designed for Linux distributions.
 A less straightforward set-up is needed for macOS configurations.

+Balancing the benefits with these considerations is crucial for ethical, and effective, utilization of the Social Engineer Toolkit.

+### Setup Tips

 ### Website Cloning
 ### Phishing Emails